smurthys/smurthys.github.io/engagement.md

 **Typical engagement process:**

 1. An informal mail or call from a department head or a person in institutional leadership introducing themselves, expressing interest, and inquiring availability.
-Alternatively, this interaction may take place with an "event coordinator".
+In some countries, this initial interaction could take place with my "event coordinator".
-2. A formal invitation to me by mail with a broad statement on the nature of engagement.
+3. A formal invitation to me by mail with a broad statement on the nature of engagement.
+   Please specify target audience: students only, faculty only, administrators only, or a combination.
-3. Exchange mails or calls with me to determine the exact nature of engagement.
+4. Exchange mails or calls with me to determine the exact nature of engagement.
+It is quite common for the final engagement to be (quite) different from the initial thought, and that is OK.
-4. Develop and share with me a plan and agenda for the engagement.
-Please note that the plan/agenda needs to be specific about time windows for each activity and the purpose for each activity.
-I am unable to work with agendas that simply have placeholders such as "guest lecture", "faculty meeting", etc.
+5. Develop and share with me a plan and agenda for the engagement.
+Please note that the plan/agenda needs to be specific about time windows for each activity and the purpose for each activity. **I am unable to work with agendas with placeholders items** such as "guest lecture", "faculty meeting", etc.
-5. Advertise the engagement to appropriate audience: students, faculty, and administrators.
-A link to my picture is in the Contact section.
+6. Advertise the engagement to appropriate audience: students, faculty, and administrators. **A link to my picture is in the Contact section on this page**.
-6. Make logistical arrangements.
+7. Make logistical arrangements for the visit.
+Please see the Logistics section on this page.
-7. Execute the engagement.
+9. Execute the engagement.
-8. Evaluate the engagement: success or failure, how could it have been better, potential future engagements, and so on.
+10. Evaluate the engagement: whether the engagent was a success or a failure, how could it have been better, potential future engagements, and so on.

 I send the host links to pre-event and post-event surveys as part of the evaluation.
-   The host should promptly broadcast the survey to the target audience (both students and faculty).
+The host should promptly broadcast the survey to the target audience and ensure that prospective/actual participants complete the survey in timely fashion.

 ### Logistics

-The host institution needs to arrange transportation to and from my homebase in the country.
+**Local transportation:** The host institution needs to arrange transportation to and from my homebase in the country.
 I will not have the time or familiarity to arrange transportation on my own.
 The transportation should be safe, clean, and reasonably efficient and comfortable because I like to arrive on campus without anxiety or perspiration.
-And, with respect, no "cheapest car for hire" or beat up vehicles please.
-Definitely no 2-wheelers.
+And, respectfully, no "cheapest car for hire" please.
+Also, definitely no 2-wheelers.
+(Yes, sadly, those things have happened.)

-The host needs to arrange safe, clean, and reasonably comfortable lodging if the visit is longer than eight hours, involves consecutive days, or if the situation makes a same-day return to my homebase unsafe or impractical in some way.
+**Lodging:** The host needs to arrange safe, clean, and reasonably comfortable lodging if the visit spans multiple days, or if the situation makes a same-day return to my homebase unsafe or impractical in some way.

-I will bring my own computer and phone, but will need Internet connection for both devices.
-If I make a presentation (say a guest lecture), I will also need an external HDMI or USB-C monitor, optionally an external USB keyboard and mouse, and a clean whiteboard for impromptu use.
-I assume the external monitor will also be shared to an overhead projector.

-(I need an external monitor to see my own presentation without craning my neck at the projector screen.
-I use my computer's screen to privately view my notes and scripts related to the presentation.)

-I cannot part with my computer, provide my computer's password, or allow others to use my computer without my supervision.
-I cannot install custom software or change security settings to complete any part of the engagement.
-However, I am happy to arrive early to check that my computer plays well with the host environment.

-No audio or video recording of my presentations without my prior explicit approval.
-Obviously, people take pictures during presentation, but no pictures of slides and other material (projected or otherwise).

-I do **not** take any food or beverage during a day visit: not even coffee, tea, or milk.
+**Food:** I do **not** take any food or beverage during a day visit: not even coffee, tea, or milk.
 I do not mind other people consuming food and beverage in my presence, but I ask not to be pressured to partake.
 I will inform the host if my requirements change.

 **I would like safe drinking water** during the visit.
+If it is not an inconvenience, I would also appreciate some fresh-squeezed lemon juice (just the juice from one lemon with **nothing added**), some table salt separate from the lemon juice, a spoon, and a drinking cup.
+But, just plain water suffices if lemon juice, etc. is a problem.

+**Internet:** I generally bring my own computer and phone, but I will need wireless Internet connection for both devices throughout my stay.

+**Peripherals:** I will need the following peripherals if I make a presentation (which I almost always do):
+* An overhead projector connected to my computer using host-provided adaptor/dongle
+* An external monitor and an appropriate adaptor/dongle, mirroring the overhead projector
+* An external keyboard and a mouse
+* A clean whiteboard, markers in multiple colors, and an eraser (all for impromptu illustrations)

+Please strive to provide an external monitor that is mirrored to the overhead projector so that I can see my own presentation without craning my neck at the projector screen.
+I like to use my computer's builtin screen to privately view my notes and scripts related to the presentation.

+**Ports:** My computer has one HDMI port and one free USB-C (Thunderbolt 3) port.
+Hosts often connect an external monitor to my computer's HDMI port and mirror the monitor to the overhead projector.
+(This is also a typical US classroom setup.)

+My computer has just one USB-A connector.
+So, a USB hub will almost certainly be required to connect both an external keyboard and a mouse.

+I **cannot** part with my computer, provide my computer's password, or allow others to use my computer without my supervision.
+I also cannot install custom software or change security settings to complete any part of the engagement.
+However, I am happy to arrive early to check that my computer plays well with the host environment.

+**Recording:** No audio or video recording of any part of my engagement without my prior explicit approval.
+Obviously, people do take pictures during presentation and generally throughout the engagement, but no pictures of slides and other material (projected or otherwise).

+I do like seeing pictures and videos taken during the engagement.
+So, please feel free to share them (or links to them).

 ### Day visits